leejo/battling_a_legacy_schema_with_dbic/presentation.md

 - no writing same SQL over and over
 - [quoting Ovid](https://programmers.stackexchange.com/questions/304520/when-should-i-use-perls-dbixclass/304557#304557), who was [quoting Joel Spolsky](http://www.joelonsoftware.com/articles/LeakyAbstractions.html)
 - concentrate on the business logic objects, the "model" (somewhat overloaded term)
-- DBIx::Class is not just an ORM, it's a toolkit (plugins, etc)
+- DBIx::Class is not just an ORM, it's a toolkit (plugins, helpers, etc)

 ---
 ### More About That Model